A Good Teacher: Seven Qualities

 · Students may be unruly, or even bully such a teacher.
 A team player can always seek the help another assertive teacher to come to the rescue.

-· Parents of some ‘tin god’ students may victimise such a teacher through siding with their over-privileged children.
+· Parents of some tin-god students may victimize such a teacher through siding with their over-privileged children.
 A team spirit will ensure that such parents vent their emotions on the whole school and an individual teacher.

 I could go on and on.
 The advantages of being a team player are numerous.

-7. Finally a good teacher must assess the effectiveness of his or her teaching.
 Though this will be visible in the final examinations that the students will take, it may be too late to take corrective measures.
-Corrective measures to ensure that objectives of the programme are met are best made in the course of the term or semester.
+Corrective measures to ensure that objectives of the program are met are best made in the course of the term or semester.

 - How to mark hundreds of exam papers quickly and efficiently